Reiss Greenidge: Bolton Wanderers

 On 4 August 2020, Greenidge signed for English League Two side Bolton Wanderers on a two-year deal.
 He made his debut for the "Trotters" at the University of Bolton Stadium on 12 September, in a 1–0 defeat by Forest Green Rovers in Bolton's first league match of the 2020–21 season.
 He played seven games as Bolton secured promotion in third-place, though did not feature after being sent off in a 1–0 defeat to Crawley Town at the University of Bolton Stadium on 2 January.
 On 3 May 2022, the club confirmed that he would be released at the end of his contract.

 Barnet (loan)

 On 21 July 2021, Greenidge joined National League side Barnet on a season-long loan deal which the "Bees" reported to be "with a view to a permanent move".
 He made 28 appearances for the "Bees" in the 2021–22 season, scoring two goals.

 Maidstone United

 On 21 October 2022, Greenidge signed for National League side Maidstone United.
+He made twelve appearances in the 2022–23 season as Maidstone were relegated in last place.
+Maidstone defeated EFL clubs Barrow and Stevenage to reach the fourth round of the FA Cup, where they then knocked out Championship side Ipswich Town 2–1 at Portman Road, with Greenidge playing as a second-half substitute in the win over Ipswich.

+He played in the 2024 Kent Senior Cup final victory over Ebbsfleet United.
+He played against his brother, who played for Dartford and shared a house with him, three times in the 2023–24 season.
+He featured 36 times in the 2024–25 campaign, playing all three matches of the play-offs, including the play-off final defeat to Boreham Wood.
+He was released upon the expiry of his contract.

+Slough Town

+On 16 June 2025, Greenidge joined his brother Jordan at National League South side Slough Town.

 International career

 Greenidge was called up to the Guyana national football team in March 2019.
 Two years later he was called up for Guyana's qualifiers for the 2021 CONCACAF Gold Cup.
-His debut came on 3 July 2021 where he started and scored an own goal in a 4–0 defeat against Guatemala, which eliminated Guyana from Gold Cup qualification.
+His debut came on 3 July 2021 where he started and scored an own goal after deflecting a shot from Stheven Robles in a 4–0 defeat against Guatemala, which eliminated Guyana from Gold Cup qualification.
+He played in the 2025 CONCACAF Gold Cup qualification games, where Guyana again lost out to Guatemala.